Robotic sensing

 Robotic sensing is a subarea of robotics science intended to provide sensing capabilities to robots.
 Robotic sensing provides robots with the ability to sense their environments and is typically used as feedback to enable robots to adjust their behavior based on sensed input.
 Robot sensing includes the ability to see, touch, hear and move and associated algorithms to process and make use of environmental feedback and sensory data.
 Robot sensing is important in applications such as vehicular automation, robotic prosthetics, and for industrial, medical, entertainment and educational robots.

 Vision

 Method

-Visual sensing systems can be based on a variety of technologies and methods including the of use of camera, sonar, laser and radio frequency identification (RFID) technology.
+Visual sensing systems can be based on a variety of technologies and methods including the use of camera, sonar, laser and radio frequency identification (RFID) technology.
 All four methods aim for three procedures—sensation, estimation, and matching.

 Image processing

 Image quality is important in applications that require excellent robotic vision.
 Algorithms based on wavelet transform that are used for fusing images of different spectra and different foci result in improved image quality.
 Robots can gather more accurate information from the resulting improved image.